-Developing a meditative consciousness is a matter of cultivating a comfortable amount of stress or stimulation in your life.
+Developing a meditative consciousness that feels both pleasant and productive is a matter of cultivating a comfortable amount of stress or stimulation in your life.
 This requires you to constantly monitor your internal state and devise balancing measures for yourself throughout your day.